jurf/jurf.github.io/_posts/2022-11-02-budget-ergonomics-workspace-life.md

 ---
 title: "Budget ergonomics, part 2: Workplace & lifestyle"
 layout: post

 series: ergonomics
 series_title: Workplace & lifestyle
 series_note: There is one last thing to tackle – a better keyboard.
 But that is a story for another time.
 ---

 In [part 1](2022-03-29-budget-ergonomics-mice.md), I gave my reviews for different mice I tried to alleviate my forearm pain.
-However, ergonomics is a much broader topic than just mice, even though they caused the most pain.
+However, ergonomics is a much broader topic than just mice, even though they caused the most pain for me.

 ## C-Tech Ergo KB-113E